w3guy/old-documentation/docs/quickstart.md

 ![Enter license key](img/activate-license.png)

-If license is valid, you will see a notice to that effect.
+If the license key is valid, you will see a notice to that effect.

 ![Enter license key](img/active-license.png)